fbecart/zinoma/README.md

 This keyword is meant to enable the execution of long-lasting commands, such as servers.

-If the targets to run do not define services, `zinoma` will automatically exit after all builds are complete.
+If the targets to run do not define services, `zinoma` will automatically exit after all builds ran to completion.
-On the contrary, if at least one target defines a service, then, `zinoma` will keep running even after all builds are complete in order to keep the service alive.
+On the contrary, if at least one target defines a service, `zinoma` will keep running even after all builds completed, so that the services can remain alive.

 In watch mode (when the `--watch` flag is passed to `zinoma`), services are restarted every time the target `build` runs to completion.